Choose a Menu

 For more information or to get involved in History Day, request more information online or contact the History Day staff.

-National History Day in Minnesota is a partnership of the Minnesota Historical Society and the University of Minnesota.
+National History Day in Minnesota is sponsored by the Minnesota Historical Society.

-Augsburg University, Bemidji State University, Minneapolis Public Schools, Minnesota State University Mankato, Minnesota State University Moorhead, St. Cloud State University, Winona State University, University of Minnesota Duluth, University of Minnesota Twin Cities, St. Paul Public Schools, and White Bear Lake High School, South Campus.
+Bemidji State University, Minneapolis Public Schools, Minnesota State University Mankato, Minnesota State University Moorhead, St. Cloud State University, Winona State University, University of Minnesota Duluth, University of Minnesota Twin Cities, and St. Paul Public Schools.

 The History Day staff is here to help.
 Contact us at anytime with any questions!